Soups

 In hindsight, I realize how hard my great-grandparents had to work just to make a meal or give us baths, etc. But to me, it remains a magical time.
 A time of sneaking through cornfields, running through vineyards, eating grapes (no wonder I like wine as much as I do), chasing after chickens, and getting into the typical trouble little kids get into.

 Nothing my great-grandparents cooked came from a grocery store.
-I don’t even think there was one in the village.
-Every vegetable was a product of their own hard labor, every animal cared for and raised by them.
+I don't even think there was one in the village.
+Every vegetable was a product of their hard labor, every animal was cared for and raised by them.
 So going to the farmers market and seeing farmers with dirt under their nails, their calloused hands carefully arranging carrots takes me back in time, even if only for a moment.
-Full of nostalgia I pick up a bunch…
+Full of nostalgia I pick up a bunch...

 And this brings me to this week’s recipe.
 Carrot and ginger soup.
 Two root vegetables that pair beautifully together.
 For extra creaminess, I’ve added coconut milk to tie it all together.
 It requires exactly 5 ingredients and will surprise you with its intense flavor.
 Roasting the carrots and onion first brings out their sweetness.
 This soup does not disappoint.